 The payout provider processes the payment according to their local procedures, which may involve bank transfers, digital wallet transactions, or other local payment methods.
 Throughout this process, the provider maintains reference to the payment_id and payout_id provided by the network for subsequent status reporting.

 Once the payout is completed or fails, the payout provider calls the UpdatePayout RPC method to inform the network of the final payment status.
-Successful payouts result in the conversion of reserved credit usage to actual credit usage, while failed payouts result in the release of reserved credit and notification to the pay-in provider.
+Successful payouts result in the conversion of reserved credit usage to actual credit usage, while failed payouts result in the release of reserved credit and notification to the OFI.

 Payment Status Management